 Each committee, except the candidate qualifications committee, is appointed by the state president.
 The number of members on a committee and the selection of these members shall be the responsibility of the state president.

-Responsibilities of Committee Chairman:
+Responsibilities of Committee Chair:

 Calls the committee together and conducts meetings as needed.